Some links in this article are affiliate links, which means I earn from qualifying purchases.

 In other words, Vans will last you a long time if you use them for lifting.
 They can even help you add some lateral speed and agility training to your general exercise routine.

-If you’re a lifter on a tight budget and I present you with a pair of specialized lifting shoes that cost around $200 and a pair of shoes that are decent enough to get the job done with less than half the price, which one would you pick?
+If you’re a lifter on a tight budget and I present you with a pair of specialized lifting shoes that cost around $200 and a pair of decent enough shoes to get the job done with less than half the price, which one would you pick?

 Yes, it’s true that Vans aren’t the best shoes to put on for lifting, but they’re good enough when you can’t afford anything else or if you only lift occasionally.
 I’d happily take a lifter wearing Vans to workout than a lifter postponing exercise because they can’t get the “fancy” shoes.

-When Should You Consider NOT Wearing Vans For Lifting?
+When Should You Consider NOT Wearing Vans For Weightlifting?

 As I mentioned above, Vans are not specialized, traditional lifting shoes.
 So unless you’re looking for something affordable or you lift casually, Vans won’t help you achieve anything close to professional performance.